keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

      * While the left context MUST NOT bisect surrogate pairs, they MAY
      * bisect graphical clusters.
      */
-    leftContextCodeUnits: number,
+    leftContextCodePoints: number,

     /**
-     * How many UTF-16 code units maximum to send as the context to the
+     * How many UTF-16 code points maximum to send as the context to the
      * right of the cursor ("right" in the Unicode character stream).
      *
      * Affects the `context` property sent in `predict` messages.